AmeryXiong/MixDehazeNet/README.md

 ## Lastest Expriment Result:
 ![image](https://github.com/AmeryXiong/MixDehazeNet/assets/102467128/e5df99e5-37f2-4a83-83bf-ca270a5d7e14)

-## About dataset: Since my code refers to [Dehazeformer](https://github.com/IDKiro/DehazeFormer#vision-transformers-for-single-image-dehazing), the dataset format is the same as that in Dehazeformer.
+## About dataset:
+Since my code refers to [Dehazeformer](https://github.com/IDKiro/DehazeFormer#vision-transformers-for-single-image-dehazing), the dataset format is the same as that in Dehazeformer.
 In order to avoid errors when training the datasets, please download the datasets from [Dehazeformer](https://github.com/IDKiro/DehazeFormer#vision-transformers-for-single-image-dehazing) for training.

 ## This is pretrain weights (google driver):
 https://drive.google.com/drive/folders/1ep6W4H3vNxshYjq71Tb3MzxrXGgaiM6C?usp=drive_link

+## Help:
+If you have any questions, you can send email to xiongqian2021@whut.edu.cn or xiongqian2019@outlook.com.

 ## Thanks
 Special Thanks to my supervisor and @[IDKiro](https://github.com/IDKiro), they gave me selfless help in completing this work and answered my questions.
 Thank you very much.